Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 #### Comparison with other Variant Calling methods

 DeepVariant was developed by the Google Brain Team in response to the PrecisionFDA Truth Challenge, and was declared as the most accurate Variant caller at the time.
-In fact, this was even confirmed by studies systemetically comparing different Variant Callers [(24)](#References)
+In fact, this was even confirmed by studies systematically comparing different Variant Callers [(24)](#References)

 DeepVariant is also cost-effective and fast since it has been especially designed to be deployable on Cloud.
 Also, DeepVariant has been found to perform remarkably even on low quality data [(25)](#References)

 ![](Images/comparePerformChart.png)
-###### Fig 13: Comparision of F1 Score based on data given by different in a study [(25)](#References)
+###### Fig 13: Comparison of F1 Score based on data given by different in a study [(25)](#References)

 Besides performance, let us compare the technology itself.
 While statistical methods require us to find special filters that can make it work on different data like long-reads data, DeepVariant, like any AI solution, automates that by boiling that down to retraining the existing default model on long read data and making the thus specialized models available through that model type flag we saw earlier.
-In fact, DeepVariant has been experimentally found to be perfoming better than the statistical methods with filters applied, as shown in Figure 13.
+In fact, DeepVariant has been experimentally found to be performing better than the statistical methods with filters applied, as shown in Figure 13.

 ![](https://blog.dnanexus.com/wp-content/uploads/2019/01/Figure2A_SNP.png)
 ![](https://blog.dnanexus.com/wp-content/uploads/2019/01/Figure2B_Indel.png)
 ###### Fig 14: Comparison of (Left) DeepVariant retrained with PacBio CCS data, with (Right) GATK with a Hard Filter applied designed for optimal performance with PacBioCCS

 The improvement of performance of DeepVariant from that of GATK was found to be even more with PacBio CCS than it was with typical Illumina Sequencing data.
-This is the benfit of automated unbiased feature extraction process.
+This is the benefit of automated unbiased feature extraction process.
 This unbiased nature can be seen the form of an observation that "at lower coverage GATK and SpeedSeq would call more A > T, C > A G > T and T > A substitutions than expected from the distribution of variants in the human genome.
 At the same time, false positive and false negative calls by DeepVariant seemed to be independent with respect to the base change."[(25)](#References)

 DeepVariant also offers the option flag of region to make analysis not heavier than required.
 It has been shown to reduce Variant Calling time by 50% as compared to traditional methods [(25)](#References) by taking GPU computing CUDA support.

-As discussed above, deep learning methods allow more flexibilty in feature exatraction.
+As discussed above, deep learning methods allow more flexibility in feature extraction.
 An example of this is that DeepVariant has even shown to improved further to incorporate detection of haplotypes.
 Haplotype phasing involves assigning which of the variants called lie on the same DNA molecule, or the same chromosome.
 DeepVariant has been shown to account for that better by simply sorting the reads in the pileup by haplotype.

 ### Other applications